Oil of Saints: The Oil of St Philomena

 In Mugnano del Cardinale, a local woman on 26 August 1805 placed her hands into the oil lamp that burned in front of the sacred body of Saint Philomena and anointed the eyes of her blind child.
 The child's vision was said to be immediately restored.
-Every year, the oil at the Sanctuary of St. Philomena is blessed by the local bishop (Roman Catholic Diocese of Nola, in Italy) and distributed to faithful Christians.
+Every year, the oil at the Sanctuary of St. Philomena is blessed by the Bishop of Nola and distributed to faithful Christians.
 The Oil of Saint Philomena has the status of a sacramental and devotees are usually anointed on the forehead with it by either a priest or layperson.